OstapHEP/pidcalib/README.md

-# pidcalib

-LHCb/PidCalib processing using `ostap` project
+# pidcalib : The efficient processing of LHCb/PidCalib PIC calibration data  using [ostap] project

-q
 Dependencies
 ------------